bowenjfung/guides/parallel port guide.md

 parallel.setData(0)
 ```

+There are a number of constraints using the PsychoPy implementation of parallel and Biopac.
+To set individual pins, the function `parallel.setPin()` should be used, with the pin number and state as respective arguments (`parallel.setPin(2,1)` sets pin 2 to high).
+PsychoPy only allows pins 2-9 to be set in this manner.

+To read parallel data using Acqknowledge, digital channels need to be added to the acquisition setup in addition to your physiological measures.
+Note that the digital channels feeding into the parallel port start at channel 8 (D8; the label when plotting is 28 by default).

+This setup constrains us to the use of 8 independent signals (Acqknowledge channels D8-D15/28-35).

 ## Some notes from testing
-Despite the apparent simplicity, I had quite a bit of difficulty getting this set up.
+Despite the apparent simplicity of the installation and code above, I had quite a bit of difficulty getting this set up.
 I believe the problems related mainly to how the different versions (32 vs 64 bit) of each platform (Windows, Python, PsychoPy) read the parallel port drivers (e.g. inpout32).
-Ultimately, because the standalone version of PsychoPy operates under 32 bit python, the above method is the simplest, but will preclude testing on other (read 64 bit) platforms.
+Ultimately, because the standalone version of PsychoPy operates under 32 bit python, the above method is the simplest alternative, but will preclude testing on other (read 64 bit) platforms.